jina-ai/jina/docs/get-started/create-app.md

 jina auth login
 ```

-Log in with your GitHub, Google or Email account.
+Log in with your GitHub, Google or Email account:

 ```bash
 jina cloud deploy ./